simp/simp-doc/docs/user_guide/HOWTO/Changing_Puppet_Masters.rst

 .. code-block:: shell

-   $ puppetserver_reload
+   # puppetserver_reload

-On the New Puppet Server
+On the New Puppet Master
 ------------------------

 ..
 WARNING::

-   This assumes that the new Puppet Server is set up identically to the old Puppet Server.
+   This assumes that the new Puppet master is set up identically to the old Puppet master.
 If it is not, you will need to verify that the artifacts in the ``tar`` file are correctly placed.

 Unpack the ``<client-hostname>_transfer.tar`` archive onto the system: